staslev/LeetCode-refactored/README.md

 In particular I strongly believe in:
  - A very *low tolerance for unreadable* code
- - Code that reflects an *intuitive mental model* of the solution
+ - Code that reflects an *intuitive mental model*